MSC Cruises and Formula 1®

 Variations may be upwards or downwards.
-For paragraph a) any variation of the Contract or Holiday Package price will be equal to the extra amount charged by the airline.
-For paragraph b) any variation of the Contract or Holiday Package price will be equal to 0.33% of the price of the Cruise for every dollar of increase of the fuel per barrel (NYMEX Index).
-For paragraph c) any variation of the Contract or Holiday Package price will be equal to the full amount of the fees.
+For paragraph a) any variation of the Contract price will be equal to the extra amount charged by the airline.
+For paragraph b) any variation of the Contract price will be equal to 0.33% of the price of the Cruise for every dollar of increase of the fuel per barrel (NYMEX Index).
+For paragraph c) any variation of the Contract price will be equal to the full amount of the fees.

-3.4 To exercise the right to cancel the Passenger must notify the Company in writing within 7 days of receiving the price increase notification.
+3.4 To exercise the right to cancel the Passenger must notify MSC Cruises in writing within 7 days of receiving the price increase notification.

 5. Passport, Visas and Travel Advice

-5.2 MSC Cruises and the Company are not responsible for obtaining or checking visas for any Passenger, this is the responsibility of the individual Passenger.
+5.2 MSC Cruises are not responsible for obtaining or checking visas for any Passenger, this is the responsibility of the individual Passenger.
 Passengers are strongly advised to check for all legal requirements for travelling abroad and at the various ports to include the requirement of visas, immigration, custom and health.

 6. Fitness to Travel Pregnancy, Medical Facilities

-6.2 Any Passenger with a condition that may affect fitness to travel taking into account the vessel’s itinerary must inform the Company at the time of Booking and submit a doctor’s certificate prior to Booking.
+6.2 Any Passenger with a condition that may affect fitness to travel taking into account the vessel’s itinerary must inform MSC Cruises at the time of Booking and submit a doctor’s certificate prior to Booking.

 In any case, MSC Cruises and/or the Carrier has the right to request, at their own discretion, the Passenger to produce medical certificates supporting the fitness to travel.

 6.3 Pregnant women are requested to seek medical advice before travelling; at any stage of their pregnancy they must obtain a medical certificate from a doctor confirming their fitness to travel on board the vessel taking into account the specific itinerary.

 6.4 MSC Cruises and/or the Carriers do not have on board any of the cruise vessels adequate medical facilities or equipment for childbirth.
-MSC Cruises and the Company cannot accept a Booking and the Carrier cannot carry any Passenger who will be 24 weeks pregnant or more by the end of the Cruise.
+MSC Cruises cannot accept a Booking and the Carrier cannot carry any Passenger who will be 24 weeks pregnant or more by the end of the Cruise.